erfanzabeh/WaveMonk/README.md

 ## Analysis paradigm

-Traveling Wave Strength calculation paragiam.
+Traveling Wave Strength calculation paradigm.
 Illustrating the analysis paradigm obtaining wave strength maps.
 For each recording electrode in position x and y the raw LFP signal (Vx,y(t)) decomposed to oscillatory components (vfx,y(t)) with a frequency range (f) from 2 to 50 Hz.
 For each decomposed oscillation the phase of oscillation (fx,y(t)) is extracted using Hilbert transform and then all the electrode phases are pulled together to develop phase-location space for calculation of traveling wave properties.
 The traveling wave properties for each oscillation decomposition were calculated independently and then the strength of the wave merged for all frequencies illustrated in the PGD map.

 ![Analysis Paradigm](./Analysis%20Overview.png)